- Katie Gudiksen, Senior Research Fellow

 Following Massachusetts’ lead, Arizona submitted a letter to CMS in December 2017, signaling its intention to submit a Section 1115 waiver that also requests a closed formulary.
 Arizona would model its formulary requirements after those allowed in Medicare Part D plans, i.e., at least two drugs per drug category or class, unless (1) only one drug is available for a particular drug category or class, or (2) only two drugs are available in a category or class but one drug is clinically superior to the other.

 Legal experts question whether CMS has the legal authority to waive the drug coverage mandate without also waiving the rebate mandate, and others expect CMS to reject Massachusetts’ waiver application.
-According to news reports, U.S. Health and Human Services Secretary Alex Azar believes allowing a waiver that permits a closed formulary would allow drug manufacturers to , and that approving the Massachusetts waiver would open the floodgates to all states that wish to follow similar cost containment programs.
+According to news reports, U.S. Health and Human Services Secretary Alex Azar believes allowing a waiver that permits a closed formulary would allow drug manufacturers to successfully sue the United States, and that approving the Massachusetts waiver would open the floodgates to all states that wish to follow similar cost containment programs.
 Nonetheless, Massachusetts’ waiver application demonstrates the state’s willingness to try novel ways to control prescription costs without jeopardizing access to necessary prescriptions for some of the neediest patients.

 New York’s Global Medicaid Budget